lmas/thesis/thesis.typ

 sooner and avoid damaging the equipment.

 #figure(
-	image("images/machining_plot.png"),
+	image("images/matlab-example.png"),
 	caption: [
 		Readings @lu from a vibration sensor attached to a milling machine (above) during 3 minutes.
-		Near the end the machine starts cutting into other parts of the equipment, as indicated by the tallest discord peak in the profile (bottom).
+		After 2.5 minutes the machine starts cutting into other parts of the equipment, as indicated by the tallest discord peak in the profile (bottom).
 	]
 ) <machining>